Team3-TecProg/Documentation/Pesquini/Controller/users_controller.md

 # Class UsersController

-Represents an User of the application.
+Class that holds methods to link the User model with the User views, allowing interaction.

 ## Methods